xmartlabs/XmartRecyclerView/README.md

 * [Empty View Support]

 ### Loading On-Demand
-XmartRecyclerView provide a way to set a threshold, so that when it's reached, the library automatically loads the next page of the RecyclerView.
+XmartRecyclerView provides a way to set a threshold, so that when it's reached, it automatically loads the next page of the RecyclerView.
 You only need to set that threshold, and decide what to load in the next page.
 It's as easy as that.